-- Holding beliefs that are evidence based with the ability to change these beliefs and quickly adapting when presented with compelling facts
+- Having fact based opinions: Holding beliefs that are evidence based with the ability to change these beliefs and quickly adapting when presented with compelling facts

-- Being collectivist-minded, concerned with the plights of fellow human beings and society as a whole
+- Collectivist: Being collectivist-minded, concerned with the plights of fellow human beings and society as a whole

 By contrast, we liberals believe that conservatives too often hold views for individualistic/selfish reasons, they don’t care about the environment, and generally tend not to ground their beliefs with evidence.
 We view the right’s beliefs on, say, gay rights, abortion, climate change, drug legalization, etc. as stemming from religious doctrine or emotions/irrationality rather than evidence and facts.